How to Use a Bank Wire

 When you need to move money quickly and securely, a wire transfer can get the job done.
 The process is fairly easy, but gathering information and providing it in the right format can be a challenge.

 If you're not sure exactly how wire transfers work, read through Bank Wire Transfer Basics before you authorize a transfer out of your account.
-The money you send will leave more or less immediately, and you won't be able to get it back (you can’t "stop payment" or cancel the transfer).
+The money you send will leave more or less immediately, and you won't be able to get it back – you can’t "stop payment," and you can't cancel the transfer for a refund unless it hasn't been picked up or deposited.
 If you're not 100% certain who's getting the money, you’re taking a risk.

-Types of wire transfers: the term wire transfer gets used several ways, including
+Types of wire transfers: the term wire transfer is often used to describe

 - A transfer from one bank to another using traditional bank networks

-- An electronic payment using a money transfer service (such as Western Union, PayPal, and others), which might use somebody’s bank account
+- An electronic payment using a money transfer service, such as Western Union, which might use somebody’s bank account

 The exact process will depend on which type of transfer you use.
-But in many cases, you’ll need the same information (such as bank account numbers) to complete the transfer.
-That said, some money transfer services ( like Western Union) operate entirely independently – you can bring cash, and the recipient can walk out with cash.
+In many cases, you’ll need the same information, such as bank account numbers, to complete the transfer.
+That said, some money transfer services ( like Western Union) operate entirely independently – you can bring cash for an in-person transfer and the recipient will walk out with cash.
 They also let you identify the recipient with a phone number or email address.

 Wire Transfer Instructions

-To send funds using a traditional bank wire you’ll need the following information for the account that will receive the funds.
+To send funds using a traditional bank wire you’ll need the following information:

-To get this information, just ask the recipient (assuming you're sending money to somebody else – or ask your bank if you’re sending to yourself).
-Your recipient will probably need to ask their bank for these details – banks typically provide an instruction sheet with all of the necessary details spelled out.
+To get this information, just ask the recipient.
+Banks typically provide an instruction sheet with all of the necessary details spelled out.

 Never wire money based on information you get in an email.

 Scam warning: Never wire money based on information you get in an email.
 If somebody sends instructions electronically, call the recipient and verify the wiring instructions before moving forward.
-Hackers can easily intercept messages and provide information for an account they control, and it's an increasing problem.
-For example, if your title company sends wiring instructions for a down payment, make sure you know where the money is really going.
+Hackers can intercept messages and provide information for an account they control.
+This is especially important if you'll be wiring large sums.
+If your title company sends wiring instructions for a down payment, for example, make sure you know where the money is really going.

-How to have money wired to your account: If you're receiving money, ask your bank for wire transfer instructions – or look for wiring instructions online.
-Note that the ABA number you normally use (the one you see on your checks or that you use for direct deposit) might not be the best one to use for wire transfers.
-If you need the money quickly, it's always best to talk with customer service and verify that you're using the correct set of numbers and instructions.
+How to have money wired to your account: If you're receiving money, ask your bank for wire transfer instructions, or look for wiring instructions online.
+Note that the ABA number you normally use – the one you see on your checks or that you use for direct deposit – might not be the best one to use for wire transfers.
+International wires may require a Swift Code.
+To avoid confusion, talk with customer service and verify that you're using the correct set of numbers and instructions.